wxie2017/wxie2017.github.io/pages/speech/joy_of_level_1.md

 to understand the whole Pathways process.

-There are tons of training materail available in the Toastmasters web site, our public wechat account.
-You may need to repeat my mistake to
+There are tons of training materail available in the Toastmasters web site, our public wechat account, and so on and so forth.
+You may not need to repeat my mistake to

 - finish level 1 in a week